 - This sauce consists of a mixture of evaporated milk, garlic, yellow pepper, lemon juice, and fresh cheese.

 - This mixture has a thick texture but a very attractive flavor.

 - The sauce is typically served on top of boiled or browned potatoes along with a hard-boiled egg.

 This golden preparation is a bit spicy, but not at all annoying.
 The fresh cheese gives it a perfect balance that together with the different earthy potatoes offers an explosion of flavors.
 This dish is usually a perfect appetizer before enjoying the main dish.
 La Papa a la Huancaína is a perfect appetizer.

-> - This delicacy consists of shredded chicken prepared in a similar way to curry.
+- This delicacy consists of shredded chicken prepared similarly to curry.

-> - But the sauce on the plate consists of a thick mixture of cheese, yellow pepper, walnuts, bread, and much more.
+- But the sauce on the plate consists of a thick mixture of cheese, yellow pepper, walnuts, bread, and much more.

 - This smooth and flavorful sauce is the true star of the recipe.